PointsBet has pulled its Massachusetts online sports betting application and won’t launch a PointsBet Massachusetts app.

 “They are withdrawing from Massachusetts,” MGC Executive Director Karen Wells told her fellow commissioners.

-In recent days, news trickled out that PointsBet would not be ready for the Massachusetts online sports betting launch on March 10 — perhaps not even in March at all.
+In recent days, news trickled out that PointsBet would not be ready for the launch of Massachusetts sportsbook apps on March 10 — perhaps not even in March at all.
 Now, the stunning news is out that the fast-rising sportsbook app is withdrawing from Massachusetts entirely.

 There are now only 10 sports betting companies approved for online sports betting in Massachusetts: